BOM-98/investIQ-project-3/README.md

 - Name the application 'InvestIq' select the EU as your region and proceed to "Create app".
 - On the next page click on the Settings tab to adjust the settings.
 - First we need to open 'config vars' and add a key of 'port' with a value of '8000'.
 Then click the 'add' button.
-- To run the program you need to install Buildpacks.
+- To run the program you need to install buildpacks.
 - The python buildpack is installed first by selecting 'Buildpacks' in the settings tab and selecting 'python'
 - node.js is also needed to run the program - this is done by selecting 'node.js' within buildpacks also
-- These install future dependancies that we need outside of the requirements file.
+- These install future dependencies that we need outside of the requirements file.
 - Python needs to be positioned above node.js - make sure that python is first.
 - The ordering is as follows:
 1. `heroku/python`
 2. `heroku/nodejs`
-- We then click on the 'deloyment' tab to select our deployment method.
+- We then click on the 'deployment' tab to select our deployment method.
-- This project was connected with github with the resepective repository.
+- This project was connected with github with the respective repository.
 - I searched for my 'InvestIQ' repository and clicked 'connect'.
 - Next you select 'automatic deploy' as we want the program to be rebuilt every time we push to github for testing.
 - For this option choose the branch to deploy and click enable automatic deploys.